odpi/egeria-docs/site/docs/education/egeria-dojo/metadata-governance/common-definitions.md

         * [Setting up the subject area definitions :material-github:](https://github.com/odpi/egeria/tree/main/open-metadata-resources/open-metadata-samples/access-services-samples/governance-program-client-samples/governance-subject-area-sample){ target=gh }
         * [Setting up glossary categories for each subject area :material-github:](https://github.com/odpi/egeria/tree/main/open-metadata-resources/open-metadata-samples/access-services-samples/subject-area-client-samples/subject-area-definition-sample){ target=gh } ready for subject area owners to start defining glossary terms associated with their subject area.

-!!! info "Coming up next ..."
-    - Structure of the glossary and how to set up and distribute
-    - How to use the glossary in governance
-    - What is reference data; how is it used
-    - How to represent reference data in metadata
-    - How to distribute and govern reference data
-    - How to use reference data for classification
-    - Why archives are important
-    - How to use them

 ??? intermediate "Creating glossaries (30 mins)"